 Edge rendering architecture defines how a web experience is assembled across the CDN edge, regional infrastructure, and origin services.
 It combines rendering strategy (SSR, streaming, ISR, SSG), cache hierarchy, request routing, and data-fetch patterns so pages and APIs can be delivered with predictable latency and controlled origin load.
+This is the foundation for enterprise web performance with edge rendering when traffic and content delivery become globally distributed.

 A well-defined edge architecture makes rendering behavior explicit, ties it to CDN capabilities, and introduces governance around cache keys, headers, and deployment patterns.
 This supports scalable platform evolution by enabling teams to ship changes safely while maintaining global performance, reliability, and security controls.